Sorosis Club of Orlando

 In early 1949, the Orange County Chamber of Commerce presented a proposal for a bookmobile to the board of the Albertson Public Library.
-The ladies of the Orlando Sorosis Club determined that a bookmobile would allow the library to bring books to the small communities of Orange County so they spearheaded a drive to raise funds for the purchase of the vehicle.
+The ladies of the Orlando Sorosis Club agreed that a bookmobile would allow the library to bring books to the small communities of Orange County, so they spearheaded a drive to raise funds for the purchase of the vehicle.
 By November 1949, the bookmobile was on the road!

 The Friends of the Library was also established in 1949.
-A notice published in the February 27, 1949, Sentinel Star announced that the Winter Park – Orlando Zonta Club would be meeting for the purpose of sponsoring a new organization to be called the “Friends of the Library”.
+A notice published in the February 27, 1949, Sentinel Star announced that the Winter Park – Orlando Zonta Club was meeting to sponsor a new organization to be called “Friends of the Library”.

-By 1959 a committee of the local Jaycees evaluated the library and determined that the Albertson Public Library was no longer able to meet the needs of its staff or the community.
-The preparation for a new Main library began in 1962 when construction was approved by the Orlando voters, and the city acquired additional land adjacent to the original site at Rosalind and Central.
+By 1959 the Library Committee of the Orlando Jaycees published a report on library conditions, stating the the Albertson Public Library was no longer able to meet the needs of its staff or the community.
+The preparation for a new Main library began three years later in 1962 when Orlando voters approved funds for construction and the city acquired additional land adjacent to the original site at Rosalind and Central.
 In 1964, the library moved to temporary headquarters at 905 North Orange Avenue, the Albertson building was demolished, and construction began.
 On July 23, 1966, the temporary location closed and the staff and collections were moved to the new building.

-The new Orlando Public Library building was dedicated on a rainy Sunday afternoon on August 7, 1966.
-The architect was John M. Johansen of New Canaan, Connecticut.
-He called his design a “composition in monolithic concrete.”
+The Orlando Public Library building was dedicated on a rainy Sunday afternoon on August 7, 1966.
+The architect, John M. Johansen of New Canaan, Connecticut, called his design a “composition in monolithic concrete.”
 The 50th Anniversary Souvenir booklet provides more details.

 In 1974, just eight years after the opening of the new library, it became evident that much more space was needed.
-In 1978, the library secured a commitment from the Orlando City Council to purchase the rest of the block to the west of the existing site.
-In 1980 the voters approved the sale of $22 million in bonds for construction of the new building.
+In 1978, the library secured a commitment from the Orlando City Council to purchase the rest of the block to the west of the existing site, and in 1980 the voters approved the sale of $22 million in bonds for construction of the new building.